34 Best Modern Home Decor Ideas for a Trendy Makeover

 Open floor plans create a sense of spaciousness and flow.
 Reducing walls and barriers allows light to travel freely, making the home airy and inviting.
 Use furniture to define zones, such as a rug under a seating area or a dining table, to mark the eating space.

 Opt for cohesive color schemes to tie the spaces together while maintaining individuality in each zone.
 Open layouts promote better social interaction and make entertaining easier.
-Keep clutter minimal to preserve the open feel, and enjoy the modern, connected vibe this design offers.
+Keep clutter to a minimum to preserve the open feel, and enjoy the modern, connected vibe this design offers.

 11. Glass and Mirrors